Ena Saha

 Ena Saha (born 28 May 1996) is an Indian film and television actress and producer who predominantly appears in Bengali films and television shows.
 She is known for her portrayals in the films Cheena Badam, SOS Kolkata, Bhoot Chaturdashi and Bonnyo Premer Golpo.
-She has also done a Malayalam film named You Too Brutus (film), a hindi film called Chauranga.
-She has also done a Telugu film named Lanka.
+She has worked in two Malayalam film You Too Brutusand Neelakasham Pachakadal Chuvannabhoomia Hindi film titled Chauranga.
+Saha has also worked in a Telugu film named Lanka.

 Career

-She has appeared in a number of Bengali TV serials, including Raat Bhor Bristi, Bou Katha Kau and Bandhan.
+Saha has appeared in a number of Bengali TV serials, including Raat Bhor Bristi, Bou Katha Kau and Bandhan.

 She has appeared in several commercial and art-house Bengali films and a Malayalam film.
 Her first film is the Bengali film Ami Aadu, directed by Somnath Gupta.
 In the film 1:30 am she played the role of Nishi, which was well received by critics in several film festivals.
 In 2013, she appeared in the Malayalam film Neelakasham Pachakadal Chuvanna Bhoomi, where she played the character Gauri.

 She is now a producer along with her mom Banani Saha under the banner of 'Jarek Entertainments'.